lucasrngl/lucasrngl/README.md

 My main tech stack is Python, Django, PostgreSQL, MongoDB, Google Cloud, Git

-I also like a lot developing with Java and Spring ✨
+I also like a lot to developing with Java and Spring ✨

 I'm currently learning AWS and some back-end concepts